 Finally!
 It happened.
 I am launching my newly redesigned blog!
-Thank you very much for all your encouraging comments and emails I’ve been receiving along the way!
-I haven’t blogged in a while and it feels great to be finally back in the blogosphere, or better, the foodispehere.
+Thank you very much for all your encouraging comments and emails I’ve been receiving along the way.
+I haven’t blogged in a while and it feels great to be finally back in the blogosphere.

-To mark this occasion, I decided to bake something simple.
+To mark this occasion, I decided to bake something simple, yet luscious and super delicious.
 I had some ripe bananas screaming for attention and I also had a bag of chocolate chips I’d been desperately trying to hide away from my chocolate-lover 5-year-old who finds chocolate no matter where I put it.
 So naturally, the choice fell on chocolate banana bread.
-Out of a dozen recipes I have for this delicious treat, there is one I refer to more often than others.
-It is Chocolate Banana Bread by Stephanie Jarowski, the owner of Joy of Baking, a wonderful web with tons of recipes for baked goodies.
-I adapted Stephanie’s recipe to my taste.
-The original recipe calls for white chocolate chips in the bread, but I used dark chocolate chips instead.
-Also, I used raw walnuts instead of roasted and I chose not to top the bread with brown sugar before it went in the oven.
-This bread is amazingly delicious – so soft and moist.
-I like it warm with a cup of hot tea.
+Out of a dozen recipes for the bread I found online and in books and magazines I have, one stood out for me.
+It was the recipe by Stephanie Jarowski, the owner of Joy of Baking, a wonderful baking website with tons of great recipes.

 If you have ripe bananas at home and would love to bake this bread but have no time at the moment, no worries, save your bananas for later use.
 Here’s what Stephanie suggests, “Instead of throwing them away simply slip them into a plastic bag and place them into the freezer until you have enough for baking.
 You can also peel and mash them, stir in 1 teaspoon lemon juice for each banana, and freeze in an airtight container or bag.
 They will keep about six months in the freezer.”
 Thank you, Stephanie, for the delicious recipe and the great advice!